- Initiatives emerging from Colgate's annual Green Summit, the Campus Ecology Group, or the Sustainability Council.

 - Colgate’s 8-acre willow field.
 In May 2009, Colgate planted 60,000 8-inch willow shoots one mile from the main campus.
 The plot will yield about 900 dry tons of biomass over a 20-year period.
 The harvested willow chips will be used in our central heating plant while also providing research and educational opportunities.

-- The Green Campus Initiative, which strives to promote individual and community-based sustainable behavior at Colgate.
-Investments include recycling stations, compost bins, advanced power strips, the annual Green Videos Contest, prompts, reusable tote bags for the class of 2013, etc.
+- The Green Campus Initiative, which worked to promote individual and community-based sustainable behavior at Colgate.
+Investments included recycling stations, compost bins, advanced power strips, the annual Green Videos Contest, prompts, reusable tote bags for the class of 2013, etc.

 - The Green Bikes program, which allows a limited number of students an easy and affordable way to have a bike while attending Colgate.